hildebrandmw/AsapMapper.jl/README.md

 [![codecov.io](https://codecov.io/gh/hildebrandmw/AsapMapper.jl/graphs/badge.svg?branch=master)](https://codecov.io/gh/hildebrandmw/AsapMapper.jl)
 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-This is the KiloCore specific code for the KilCore mapping project.
+This is the KiloCore specific code for the KiloCore mapping project.

 Items that go in here include: